Somebody in one of my goodreads.com discussion groups brought up a question recently, asking “Is TJEd dead?”

 I do have to ask, where are all the scholars that the TJEd philosophy has promised?
 I don’t see a ton of kids from my homeschooling community going off to college on scholarships, having excelled in their homeschooling high school years.
 I wonder if it’s perhaps the philosophy got misapplied with too much emphasis on the freedom aspect and not enough on the submission aspect that it teaches.

 The TJEd philosophy still has value for me.
 It has been borne good fruit in my children’s homeschooling lives, as long as I judiciously or strictly applied it.
 It’s not unschooling.
 It’s not let the child study whatever he or she wants.
-It’s a balance between unschooling and forcing the child to study what you want them to study.
+It’s a balance between unschooling and forcing the child to study what you want them to study, as you see what would benefit them as the mentor.
 I call it Celestial Education, or Stewardship Education.
 It’s recognizing that God should be in control of your child’s education, and both you and the child should be praying for direction in the child’s studies.

 Here’s my own experience with TJEd or “leadership education”: